 - Note that there is no running water at the campsite.
 There is a water filling station that is near the bathroom.

 Overall, we loved our time at Badlands National Park.
 And we loved tent camping at Cedar Pass Campground as well.
-We liked the badlands so much, we filmed not one but three Movement Postcards at the national park.
+We liked the badlands so much, we filmed not one but three Movement Postcards at the national park and many more in South Dakota.
 Check them out!

-Have you tent camped in Cedar Pass Campground in Badlands National Park?
+Have you stayed at the campground in Badlands National Park in South Dakota?
 If so, what are your recommendations?
 Are you planning a trip to Badlands National Park?
 Let us know in the comments below!

 If you enjoyed this post, you may also like: